Criteria for Success

 2. Uses simple language that is familiar to your audience.

-3. Includes a concise phrase that captures the value of your work or idea.
+3. Includes a concise phrase that captures the value of your main message.

 Structure Diagram